2KurvaGaming/Network-V9-exam/notes/Layer 3 - Network.md

 ### (Logical network addressing and forwarding.)

-## This layer is responsible for moving data around a network of networks, known as an internetwork.
+## This layer is responsible for moving data across a network of networks (different networks, not just the same network) known as an internetwork.

 🧩 Main Responsibilities of the Network Layer

-The Network Layer (Layer 3) is responsible for enabling communication between devices on different networks — not just within the same local network.
+🔹 The Network Layer 3 is responsible for enabling communication between devices on different networks — not just within the same local network.

+🔹 The networks are often heterogeneous; that is, they use a variety of Physical layer media and Data Link protocols.
+The main appliance working at layer 3 is the router.

-While Layer 2 (Data Link) handles communication within a single network using MAC addresses
+🔹 While Layer 2 (Data Link) handles communication within a single network using MAC addresses

 📌 Layer 3 steps 🪜 up by using logical IP addresses to identify source and destination devices across interconnected networks, such as the internet.